camille-davis/wordpress-hack-remediation/README.md

 Identify how and when the site was hacked:
 * Check if any plugins need updating and if any vulnerabilities have been reported.
+* Check for modified core files and look up suspicious filenames or code.
 * Check email logs for suspicious emails.
-* Check for modified core files and look up suspicious filenames or code.
 * Run a database scan.
 * Look at Wordfence logs.
+* Check if the site is on Google's blocklist.

 ## On existing website